edwardtfn/TX-Ultimate-Easy/README.md

 ### ESPHome Integration Setup

-1. Install ESPHome add-on in Home Assistant if not already installed:
+1. Install the ESPHome add-on in Home Assistant if not already installed:
    - Go to Settings → Add-ons → Add-on Store
    - Search for "ESPHome"
    - Click Install